altocodenl/TODIS/readme.md

 # The Organization of Digital Information Systems

+> "The fundamental problem of communication is that of reproducing at one point either exactly or approximately a message selected at another point." -- [Claude Shannon](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)

+> "To a great extent the act of coding is one of organization." -- [James Hague](https://prog21.dadgum.com/177.html)

 ## Purpose

 We currently live in the [Information Age](https://en.wikipedia.org/wiki/Information_Age).
 The revolution of digital technology has made information pervasive and central to human economy, politics, society and culture.